Ottawa Senators: Bryan Murray era (2004–2016)

 The Senators had a much poorer than expected 2010–11 campaign, resulting in constant rumours of a shakeup right through until December.
 The rumours were heightened in January after the team went on a lengthy losing streak.
-January was a dismal month for the Senators, winning only one game all month.
+January was a dismal month for the Senators, winning only one game.
 Media speculated on the imminent firing of Clouston, Murray or both.
-Owner Melynk cleared the air in an article in the edition of January 22, 2011, of the Ottawa Sun.
-Melnyk stated that he would not fire either Clouston or Murray, but that he had given up on this season and was in the process of developing a plan for the future.
-On Monday, January 24, The Globe and Mail reported that the plan included hiring a new general manager before the June entry draft and that Murray would be retained as an advisor to the team.
+Owner Melynk cleared the air in an article in the January 22, 2011 edition of the Ottawa Sun.
+Melnyk stated that he would not fire either Clouston or Murray but that he had given up on this season and was in the process of developing a plan for the future.
+On January 24, The Globe and Mail reported that the plan included hiring a new general manager before the June entry draft and that Murray would be retained as an advisor to the team.
 A decision on whether to retain Clouston would be made by the new general manager.
 The article by Roy MacGregor, a long-time reporter of the Ottawa Senators, stated that former assistant coach Pierre McGuire had already been interviewed.
 Murray, in a press conference that day, stated that he wished to stay on as the team's general manager.
 He also stated that Melnyk was allowing him to continue as the general manager without restraint.
 Murray said that the players were now to be judged by their play until the February 28 trade deadline.
-Murray would attempt to move "a couple, at least" of the players for draft picks or prospects at that time if the Senators remained out of playoff contention.
+Murray would attempt to move "a couple, at least," of the players for draft picks or prospects at that time if the Senators remained out of playoff contention.